loukasbenazet/fruit-image-big-data-pipeline/README.md

 ## Output data

-The pipeline generates:
+The pipeline generates distributed outputs in cloud storage:

-- Distributed parquet files containing extracted image features
+- `Results/` → Parquet files containing extracted CNN features
-- CSV files containing PCA-reduced features
+- `Results_PCA/` → CSV files containing PCA-reduced features

-These outputs are ready for future machine learning workflows.
+These files are not included due to size but are produced by the pipeline.

 ---